 11. Theme

 Theme is the point of your story.
-It’s the message that you’re trying to send your readers through the filter of a fictional world.
+It’s the central idea or message that you’re trying to send your readers through the filter of a fictional world.
 This can be something like the unbreakable bonds of family, the ravaging landscape of social media, or the seductive destruction of avarice.
-You may think of a theme that you want to explore and build a story around it, or you may begin writing a story and uncover its theme as you go along.
+You may think of a message that you want to explore and build a plot around it, or you may begin writing a story and uncover its true meaning as you go along.

 Once you know what the theme of your story is, you can emphasize it further using a range of literary devices including symbolism, metaphors, and allegory as well as your cast of characters and the types of conflicts that they face.
-Each element of your story should support the central message in some way.
-By showing the power of this message and the effect it has on the characters and the world, you can make the theme real for the reader and inspire a very real change.
-ThatI’s the mindboggling power of storytelling.
+Each element of your story should support this central message in some way.
+By showing the power of this message and the effect it has on the characters and the world, you can make the reader understand its importance and inspire a very real change.
+That’s the power of storytelling.

-You can find out more about what theme is in literature and how to develop your own in our lesson on theme here.
+You can find out more about how to develop your own themes in our lesson here.

 12. Verisimilitude